CodeTanzania/emis/CONTRIBUTING.md

 We are using [GitHub Issues](https://github.com/CodeTanzania/emis/issues) for our public bugs.
 Before filing a new task, try to make sure your problem doesn't already exist.

+### Proposing a Change

+If you intend to change the public API, or make any non-trivial changes to the implementation, we recommend [filing an issue](https://github.com/CodeTanzania/emis/issues/new).
+This lets us reach an agreement on your proposal before you put significant effort into it.

+If you're only fixing a bug, it's fine to submit a pull request right away but we still recommend to file an issue detailing what you're fixing.
+This is helpful in case we don't accept that specific fix but want to keep track of the issue.

 ## Style Guide

 Look at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you in the right direction.